-You must use the LibreOffice file dialogue boxes to use WebDAV over HTTPS.
+You must use the LibreOffice file dialogs to use WebDAV over HTTPS.

 Choose LibreOffice - PreferencesTools - Options - .
-Ensure that Use LibreOffice dialogue boxes is marked.
-Click OK to close the dialogue box.
+Ensure that Use LibreOffice dialogs is enabled.
+Click OK to close the dialog box.

 In the File name box, enter the path to the WebDAV folder.
 For example, enter https://192.168.1.1/webfolder to open a secure connection to the WebDAV server at the IP address 192.168.1.1, and to list the contents of the webfolder folder.

-The first time that you connect to a WebDAV server, you will see the "Website Certified by an Unknown Authority" dialogue box.
+The first time you connect to a WebDAV server, you see the "Website Certified by an Unknown Authority" dialog.

 You should click the Examine Certificate button and examine the certificate.